ni/ams-capabilities/PAtools Integration README.md

     4.5 In the Initialization of Variables group "NI_RMX412X_Config":

-    * BLS Plugin Address: Enter the address of the device, could be an IP address
+    * AMS Plugin Address: Enter the address of the device, could be an IP address
-    * BLS Instance Name: Give an unique Instance Name under which the plugin should be loaded
+    * AMS Instance Name: Give an unique Instance Name under which the plugin should be loaded
-    * BLS Plugin Execution Frequency: Select the Frequency with which you want to execute the plugin in Hz
+    * AMS Plugin Execution Frequency: Select the Frequency with which you want to execute the plugin in Hz
-    * BLS Plugin Name: Name of the plugin, e.g. "BLS Power Supply Template"
+    * AMS Plugin Name: Name of the plugin, e.g. "AMS Power Supply Template"
-    * BLS Pugin Version: Enter the plugin version, e.g. "1.0"
+    * AMS Pugin Version: Enter the plugin version, e.g. "1.0"
     * Timeout for initializing: Give a value (in seconds) for how long to wait until a timeout is triggered

-    Note: The name of the lvlibp is e.g. "BLS Power Supply Template.1.0.lvlibp".
+    Note: The name of the lvlibp is e.g. "AMS Power Supply Template.1.0.lvlibp".
 So the front part is the plugin name, followed by the version.
-Only enter the name without the version and ending to the BLS Plugin Name and also just write the version on the BLS Plugin Version.
+Only enter the name without the version and ending to the AMS Plugin Name and also just write the version on the AMS Plugin Version.

     4.6 In the Initialization of Variables group "NI_RMX412X.ch01" (NI_RMX412X_config/NI_RMX412x.ch01) adapt the initialization values to that of your device